Tinnitus, cervical spine instability, and neck pain

 In December 2018, Israeli doctors summed up a big problem in tinnitus examinations in one simple sentence.
-In their study published in the The journal of international advanced otology, (5) this is what they said:
+In their study published in The Journal of International Advanced Otology, (9) this is what they said:

 - “Physicians routinely perform an otoscopic examination, whereas other relevant possible physical findings, such as temporomandibular joint disorders or neck trauma, are less frequently examined.”